 Investment mandates are no longer a one-way street.
 Sovereign wealth funds, pension funds, insurers and asset managers are searching for opportunities beyond home markets.
 Europe is in the spotlight.
 As global fund managers look to grow their fund offerings in the region, several Asian fund managers are poised to launch funds into Europe via wrappers such as the Collective Investment in Transferable Securities (UCITS) to appeal to European investors eyeing returns and diversification.

 Opportunities in two-way investment between Asia and Europe are growing.
-London-Shanghai Stock Connect is set for launch later in 2018, providing global investors in the UK with direct access to China’s largest stock market.
+London-Shanghai Stock Connect is set for launch early 2019, providing global investors in the UK with direct access to China’s largest stock market.
 The reconstituted China Europe International Exchange (CEINEX), a joint venture between Shanghai Stock Exchange, Deutsche Borse Group, and China Financial Futures Exchange, is set to list Qingdao Haier.
 This will be the first Chinese D-share on the Frankfurt exchange.
 In June 2018, CEINEX welcomed the launch of Europe’s first China smart beta ETF issued by China Post Global.
 This added to the 14 ETFs listed so far.

 Capitalizing on the success of its two decades of experience in organizing financial market gatherings, The Asset Events is delighted to launch The Asset Asia Bond Markets Summit London edition.